 Because of North Carolina’s contributory negligence rule and the general challenge of proving negligence, it’s crucial to get help from a lawyer if you are injured due to someone else’s negligence.
 The North Carolina personal injury attorneys at Teddy, Meekins & Talbert, P.L.L.C., have decades of experience we can draw on to help build a strong case for you.
 We know what evidence to look for, and we can call on renowned experts to support your case.

-For specific answers to your questions about North Carolina’s negligence laws, contact the skilled and compassionate team at Teddy, Meekins & Talbert, P.L.L.C., today for a free consultation with one of our attorneys.
+For specific answers to your questions about North Carolina’s negligence laws, contact the skilled and compassionate team at Teddy, Meekins & Talbert, P.L.L.C., today for a consultation with one of our attorneys.

 A lifelong resident of Shelby, North Carolina, David Teddy was raised with a strong desire to help the people of the community he grew up in.
 It was this desire to help others along with his appreciation of the art of debate that first spurred his drive to practice law.